We may earn a commission when you buy using our links.

-AdBlock Plus is a well-known name in the privacy-protection industry.
-Besides blocking all forms of ads, including popups and banner, this extension stops scripts and widgets aimed at tracking your browsing behavior and data, and creates a safe environment for you to use.
+Adblock Plus is a well-known name in the privacy-protection industry.
+Besides blocking all forms of ads, including pop-ups and banners, this extension stops scripts and widgets aimed at tracking your browsing behavior and data, and creates a safe environment for you to use.

 Adblock Plus has a whitelist feature that gives you full control over which websites deserve support and which are too annoying with ads enabled.
-This extension is available for Chrome, Safari and Firefox, and it offers basic features for normal internet users and more advanced ones for those who like playing around with settings and toggles.
+This extension is available for Chrome, Safari and Firefox, and it offers basic features for normal internet users and more advanced ones for those who like playing around with different settings.
 In other words, it’s perfect for both pros and noobs.

 - Easy On-Off toggling